efalk/trm/Forms.md

 If the widget isn't interested, it will return None.
 If the widget consumed the keystroke but there's nothing else to report, it will return True.
-The widget _may_ return another value depending on its nature; for example a Checkbox will return True or False depending on the new state of the checkbox.
+The widget _may_ return another value depending on its nature; for example a **Checkbox** will return True or False depending on the new state of the checkbox; a **List** might return the index of the selected item.

 ### redraw()

 Redraw the widget's content.
-You don't normally call this directly, as it's called automatically when needed in most cases.
+You don't normally call this directly, as it's called automatically as needed in most cases.
 Exceptions include `setSize()` and `clear()`.

 ### resize()